 COVID-19 - In 2020 and into 2021 and beyond, the COVID-19 pandemic affected the College's operations in a number of ways.
 Traditional and continuing education classes were moved to an online format in an effort to keep operations ongoing while complying with the Governor's executive orders.
 A number of spring 2020 continuing education classes were cancelled which resulted in numerous refunds issued to students in spring 2020.
 Additionally, all Vista Tech events from March 13, 2020 through the end of the 2021 fiscal year and beyond were cancelled which resulted in significant refunds to customers.
 Several revenue generating areas on campus were closed including American Harvest, Main Street Café, JC Café, the Ocelot Spot Café, Firearms Training Center, Children's Center, and the Fitness Center, which resulted in reduced revenues, all while the College continued to pay all employees.
 Effective with the beginning of the fall 2021 semester, all areas on campus reopened with certain restrictions in place to ensure the safety of students and staff.
 Revenue from HEERF 1, 2, and 3 as well as CRF replenished most of the lost revenues.
-HEERF funds of approximately \$6.8 million in student grants was awarded to students prior to June 30, 2022, with the remaining \$2.9 million expected to be awarded to students in fiscal year 2023.
+HEERF funds of approximately \$2.9 million in student grants was awarded to students prior to June 30, 2023, which represented the final HEERF draw downs from all College awards.
 On the institutional side, HEERF 1, 2, and 3 were fully drawn down as of June 30, 2022.